 This course will extend students' knowledge of operationalizing behavior, behavioral assessment, developing interventions, functional analysis/assessment, and social validity concerns through the utilization of applied behavior analysis methodologies.
 Emphasis will be placed on the relationship between valid assessment data and socially relevant interventions.
 Students will also examine case management skills and supervision strategies.
 (Prerequisite(s): PSYC 6731, PSYC 6733, PSYC 6734, and PSYC 6735.)

-Applications and Special Topics in Applied Behavioral Analysis
+Applications and Special Topics in ABA: Supervision and Autism Spectrum Disorder

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder with widely varying symptomatology that affects 1 in 68 children.
+Autism spectrum disorder (ASD) is a neurodevelopmental disorder with widely varying symptomatology that affects 1 in 68 children.
 It is also one of the primary client groups with whom behavior analysts provide services.
-Therefore, this course will include discussion of theory, research, and intervention in ASD.
-Topics will include the history of ASD, diagnostic issues, and treatment of autism.
-The emphasis will be on current approaches to evidence-based intervention.
-Research on identification and intervention of all aspects of ASD will be included.
+Therefore, this course includes discussion of theory, research, and intervention in ASD.
+Topics include the history of ASD, diagnostic issues, and treatment of autism.
+The emphasis is on current approaches to evidence-based intervention.
+Research on identification and intervention of all aspects of ASD is also included.
+In addition to direct clinical work, behavior analysts supervise others in the implementation of behavior analytic programming.
+This course introduces students to supervising others in accordance with best practice guidelines.
 (Prerequisite(s): PSYC 6731, PSYC 6733, PSYC 6734, PSYC 6735, and PSYC 6736.)

 MS in Psychology Capstone